 The Development of Drug Addiction in Teens

-There are a number of different possible reasons why some teens develop a physical and emotional dependence upon drugs and alcohol.
+There are a number of possible reasons why some teens develop a physical and emotional dependence upon drugs and alcohol.
 Though there is no one definitive cause or group of causes that has been shown to trigger drug addiction in patients, a number of contributing factors have been identified.
 These include:

 - Genetic predisposition.
 When a parent or other close biological relative struggles with addiction, they pass along the tendency to their descendants.